polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 The second hands-on lab focuses on the Azure Stack Hub operational tasks.
 In this case, you will also start with deploying the Azure Stack Hub Development Kit, but the subsequent steps will differ.
 First, you will install the Azure Stack Hub tools.
 You will subsequently rely on them to create and publish a custom Azure Marketplace item as well as to implement multi-tenant topology by provisioning another Azure Active Directory tenant and adding it to the existing Azure Stack Hub environment.
 Once that is completed, you will set up delegation by using the delegated provider model and Azure Stack Hub Role-Based Access Control (RBAC).
 You will conclude this lab by carrying out common Azure Stack Hub maintenance tasks, including log collection (via Privileged Endpoint) and infrastructure backup (by using the Azure Stack Hub Admin portal).

-# Azure Stack Hub before the hands-on lab setup guide
+# Azure Stack Hub before the hands on lab setup guide

 ## Requirements

 -   A Microsoft Azure subscription.

-## Before the hands-on lab
+## Before the hands on lab

 Duration: 10-12 hours